sarahdepalo/shinobi_wisdom/README.md

     }
 ```

 This function took the array from each character's endpoint and returned a random quote.
 Each time the corresponding button is pressed a fetch request will run and repeat the process.
-I couldn't figure out how to have the same functionality without creating functions for each character, so there is a lot of repetition in the code.
+I couldn't figure out how to have the same functionality without creating functions for each character, which led to some repetition in the code.

+This site can be viewed at [https://sarahdepalo.github.io/shinobi_wisdom/](https://sarahdepalo.github.io/shinobi_wisdom/).

 ## Screenshots